OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:124

-> Deal with Your servant according to Your mercy,
+> Treat Your servant with Your mercy,
 > And teach me Your statutes.

 ## Psalm 119:125

-> I am Your servant; give me understanding,
+> I am Your servant; grant me understanding,
 > So that I may know Your testimonies.

 ## Psalm 119:126

 > It is time for the Lord to act,
-> For they have broken Your Law.
+> For they have violated Your Law.

 ## Psalm 119:127